 And all 3 steps after "Filming" can be optional items on the contract to be decided on a later day.

-I utilize 4 DSLR cameras for filming (three Canon 6D & one Canon 70D).
+I utilize 3 cinama cameras (Canon C100 Mark I and Mark II).
 Three cameras are normally filming at the same time (two static and one operated by me) for key moments; this is for multiple-angle editing later.
-And the 4th camera is backup in case any of the three shut down due to overheating/malfunction.

 Senheiser wireless mic and transmitter is used for recording vows during the wedding, or sometimes interviews.
 It allows me to remain distant/unobtrusive from the action.
 The quality sound track is recorded onto audio recorder and syned with the video track duing feature editing.
 Audio is also recorded directly from the mixer whenever there's a PA system in place.